cbornet/IT-Blog/Architecture/messaging/pulsar-english.md

 Pulsar has several features that make it unique compared to other messaging systems:

 - **Event delivery but also Message Queue** : By allowing multiple consumer groups to have their own index on the message queue, Pulsar allows event broadcasting uses on the same principle as Kafka.
-But Pulsar can also validate the processing of messages individually without blocking the message queue (or partition) which is not supported by Kafka and it is essential for use as queing system.
+But Pulsar can also validate the processing of messages individually without blocking the message queue (or partition) which is not supported by Kafka and it is essential for use as queuing system.

 - **Synchronous replication** : Synchronous replication is provided by BookKeeper and ensures the durability of messages even in case of loss of bookies.
 The rack-awareness feature ensures that messages are not acknowledged until they are written to nodes in separate data centers.